Skopje: Nightlife

 Skopje has a diverse nightlife.
-There is a large emphasis on casinos, many of which are associated with hotels, such as that of the Holiday Inn.
-Other casinos include Helios Metropol, Olympic, Bon Venon, and Sherry.
-Among young people the most popular destinations are bars, discos, and nightclubs which can be found in the centre and the City Park.
-Among the most popular nightclubs are The Loft, Club Epicentar, Stanica 26, Midnight, Maracana, Havana Summer Club, XL Summer Club (former Colosseum Summer Club) where world-famous disc jockeys and idiosyncratic local performances are frequent.
-In 2010, the Colosseum club was named fifth on a list of the best clubs in Southeastern Europe.
+There is a large emphasis on casinos, many of which are associated with hotels.
+In 2010, the Colosseum club was named fifth on a list of the best clubs in South-eastern Europe.
 Armin van Buuren, Above and Beyond, The Shapeshifters are just some of the many musicians that have visited the club.
 Nighttime concerts in local, regional and global music are often held at the Toše Proeski Arena and Boris Trajkovski Sports Center.
 For middle-aged people, places for having fun are also the kafeanas where traditional Macedonian food is served and traditional Macedonian music (Starogradska muzika) is played, but music from all the Balkans, particularly Serbian folk music is also popular.
 Apart from the traditional Macedonian restaurants, there are restaurants featuring international cuisines.
-Some of the most popular cafés in Skopje are Café Trend, Izlet, Ljubov, Vinyl, Public Room, Kino Karposh, Krug, Sindkat.
 The Old Bazaar was a popular nightlife destination in the past.
 The national government has created a project to revive nightlife in the Old Bazaar.
 The closing time in shops, cafés and restaurants was extended due to the high attendances recorded.
 In the bazaar's restaurants, along with the traditional Macedonian wine and food, dishes of the Ottoman cuisine are also served.